Grauenwolf/CleanArchitecture/README.md

 To clear a warning message, we'll also update the TypeScript SDK to use Microsoft.TypeScript.MSBuild.

+## Round 2 - Authorization Behavior

+Looking at the `AuthorizationBehaviour` class, I noticed that it was never being hit.
+All of my requests that required authorization, for example `TodoListsController.Get`, were being aborted before I got this far.

+As it turns out, ASP.NET Core has a built-in system for handling authorization.
+And this project is using it.
+So the `AuthorizationBehaviour` class is completely redundant and can be removed.

+Reviewing the commands and handlers, we do see one that uses the `Authorization` attribute directly.
+This is the `PurgeTodoListsCommand`.
+In theory we would move the attribute to the controller method.
+But since this command is never used, we can just delete it.
+Which means we can also delete the matching test cases.

  <img align="left" width="116" height="116" src="https://raw.githubusercontent.com/jasontaylordev/CleanArchitecture/main/.github/icon.png" />